Cool Hand Luke: "Failure to communicate"

-A sample of the line is included in the Guns N' Roses songs "Civil War" and "Madagascar".
-Zero Mostel paraphrases the line in The Great Bank Robbery (1969).
-When Strother Martin hosted Saturday Night Live on April 19, 1980, he played the strict owner of a language camp for children, parodying his Cool Hand Luke role.
-He paraphrased his line from the movie as, "What we have here is failure to communicate BILINGUALLY!"

 Release and reception

-Cool Hand Luke opened on October 31, 1967, at Loew's State Theatre in New York City.
+Cool Hand Luke opened on November 1, 1967, at Loew's State Theatre in New York City.
 The proceeds of the premiere went to charities.
 The film was a box-office success, grossing $16,217,773 in domestic screenings.

-Variety called Newman's performance "excellent" and the supporting cast "versatile and competent."
+Variety called Newman's performance "excellent" and the supporting cast "versatile and competent".
 The New York Times praised the film, remarking Pearce and Pierson's "sharp script", Rosenberg's "ruthlessly realistic and plausible" staging and direction and Newman's "splendid" performance with an "unfaultable" cast that "elevates" it among other prison films.
-Kennedy's portrayal was considered "powerfully obsessive" and the actors's playing the prison staff, "blood-chilling".
+Kennedy's portrayal was considered "powerfully obsessive" and the actors' playing the prison staff, "blood-chilling".
 The New York Daily News gave Cool Hand Luke three-and-a-half stars.
 Reviewer Ann Guarino noted that the film was based on Pearce's experience working with a chain gang and added, "if the cruelties depicted are true, the film should encourage reforms".
 Guarino called Newman's acting "excellent" and "charming and likeable", and wrote that "humor is supplied" by Kennedy.
 She wrote that Arletta was "played outstandingly" by van Fleet, that Martin was "effective" as the warden and that the rest of the cast "do well in their roles".
 For The Boston Globe, Marjory Adams noted that Cool Hand Luke "hits hard, spares no punches, deals with rough, sadistic and unhappy men".
 The review deemed Newman "tremendously effective", and his portrayal "played with perceptiveness, honesty and compassion".
 Adams pointed out that "Kennedy stands out as unofficial leader of the convicts", she called van Fleet's role "short but poignant" and Harmon's appearance "a masterpiece of woman's inhumanity to men".
 According to Adams, the direction by Rosenberg was "sharp, discerning and realistic".

 For the Chicago Tribune, Clifford Terry wrote that the film "works beautifully", adding that it is "sharp, absorbing, extremely entertaining".
 Terry remarked on Newman's "usual competent performance" and the "strong support of the cast", and praised Kennedy, Martin, Askew and Woodward.
 Van Fleet's acting was deemed "masterfully played".
 Rosenberg's direction was called "diverse" in its "exploration of moods".
 Terry opined that the "believable, tuned-in dialog" by Pierson and Person and Conrad Hall's "sun-centered photography" created a "great feeling of the southern discomfort".
 He felt that "the final 10 minutes" that featured Luke's monologue "almost destroy the preceding 110", with the "unlikely" monologue and the "artsy camera shot" of the breaking of the "hating overseer's sunglasses" contributing to the scene's "awkward artificiality".
 But "everything else works", Terry wrote.